blint01/hackintosh-mojave-HP-840-G1/README.md

 - Mac App Store working
 - Messages/FaceTime, even though I didn't run through the guide

 For Wifi and Bluetooth you have to replace your Wifi half mini PCI card to something that is supported by Apple.
 The HP 840 G1 doesn't have a Wifi whitelist, so in theory every card should work, but it has to be compatible with MacOS.
+I replaced it with a BCM943224HMS and worked Out of the Box, probably with the already installed kexts.

+If you have any question, you can contact me on [reddit](https://www.reddit.com/user/blint01), or here.